-- changing project milestones - extending the timeframe for completing the project provided it can be completed by 31 March 2022.
+- changing project milestones - extending the timeframe for completing the project but within the maximum 36 month period.

 Note the program does not allow for:

 an increase of grant funds.

 If you want to propose changes to the grant agreement, you must put them in writing before the project end date.
 We can provide you with a variation request template.